 J.S.
 Meresmaa (b.
 1983, she/they) is an award-winning Finnish author who mainly writes fantasy and other speculative fiction.
-This versatile storyteller’s works have been nominated for several literature prizes, and they have gotten glowing reviews from critics and readers alike.
+This versatile storyteller’s works have been nominated for several literature prizes, and she has gotten glowing reviews from critics and readers alike.

 The main themes in Meresmaa’s stories are love and friendships, the formation of one’s identity, power structures between individuals as well as between societies, and the empowerment of those who belong to minorities or lower rungs in the hierarchy.